-0. General: From 1880m to 2745m, exposition W and N. At first a steep hike-up through woods, then a less steep ascent over grassy slopes on Sadnigscharte.
+From 1880 m to 2745 m, exposition W and N. At first a steep hike-up through woods, then a less steep ascent over grassy slopes on Sadnigscharte.
 The final ridge has only a short final rocky section, where

 some easy climbing is needed.
 Gear: Good hiking shoes and poles.

 2 - Easy (mostly 1 - no difficulties, the last few meters some pull-ups).

 1 - No difficulties (well marked).